mcgarrah/password_meter/README.md

 ## Building from source

-  * Install command line runnable npm and browserify (the latter via, e.g., "npm install -g browserify")
+  * Install command line runnable npm
+  * Installation of browserify (via "npm install -g browserify") is optional
   * In the src directory, first run npm install to install dependencies
-  * Then run npm run do-browserify to generate the PasswordMeter.js file
+  * Then run npm run do-max to generate the PasswordMeter.js file suitable for debugging
+  * Run npm run do-min to generate a minified version of PasswordMeter.js for production
   * Place the PasswordMeter.js file with the other web files (i.e., in the /example directory)
+  * Update any dependent support libraries as necessary in /example

 Finally, the neural network that estimates password strength needs to be trained for a site's particular password-composition policy.
 The parameter files must be provided in the configuration.
 The example neural network files we provide (/example/basic_3M.*) are trained for a 1class8 policy and will not provide accurate strength estimates for passwords created under different policies.
 For more detail on training the neural network, please see https://github.com/cupslab/neural_network_cracking